Samizu Matsuki: Biography

 Matsuki was born March 16, 1936 in Uryū, Hokkaidō, Japan, to educators Satoru and Masue Matsuki.
-Her father Satoru's opposition to Japan's involvement in World War II led to official reprisals forcing him and his family into hiding for most of the war.
-After Japan's surrender, Satoru's known anti-war sentiments resulted in his being given an education leadership post, where he applied the innovations of American educator Ruth Benedict and philosopher John Dewey to the Japanese educational system, earning him an award from Emperor Hirohito in 1970.
+Her father Satoru's opposition to Japan's involvement in World War II led to official reprisals forcing him into hiding and his family shuttled from relative to relative in Iburi sub-Prefecture for most of the war.
+After Japan's surrender, Satoru's known anti-war sentiments resulted in his being given an education leadership post, he sought to apply the innovations of American educator Ruth Benedict and philosopher John Dewey to the Japanese educational system.
 The family lived in a number of locations on Hokkaidō, finally the resort city Noboribetsu, famed for its scenery and hot springs.
 Matsuki's lineal ancestors had moved to southern Hokkaidō in the late 19th century.

-Matsuki was awarded a scholarship to the Women's College of Fine Art's Faculty of Western Painting (now known as Joshibi University of Art and Design), Tokyo.
+Matsuki was awarded a scholarship to the Women's College of Fine Arts' Faculty of Western Painting (now known as Joshibi University of Art and Design), Tokyo.
 She graduated in 1958 with a Bachelor of Arts degree.
 Her graduation work “Daphne” (oil, approximately 4' by 5'), is in the collection of the Noboribetsu Cultural Center, Hokkaidō, Japan.
 The painting suffered some notoriety for its sensuality; briefly pulled from view, it mysteriously reappeared on the display wall the next morning.

 Her two teaching jobs, one at an elementary school in Itabashi Precinct in 1959, the other at Shimura Daisan Junior High School in Tokyo in 1960, illuminated for her the malleability of children per the call of art critic and historian Herbert Read for originality and creativity.

 She was an active member of the Tokyo Teachers Union.
 In 1960 the Teachers Union Monthly published a presentation and lecture Matsuki gave in the Bunkyo Precinct in Tokyo, where, speaking on behalf of the teachers of the more working class Itabashi precinct, she called for adoption throughout the Japanese educational system of the education principles laid out by Read in his book Education Through Art.

 In 1961 Matsuki married American airman Herman Berry at the American Embassy in Tokyo.
 They left Japan in 1962 and for the next seven years lived at airbases in Europe and the United States.
 When her husband was sent to Pakistan, Matsuki spent eighteen months with Berry's relatives, where she painted portraits of residents of their remote Appalachian mountain community in western North Carolina.

 Upon his return, they spent four years at the Spangdahlem Air Base in Germany.
 During this period (1964 to 1968), Matsuki visited Rome and painted commissioned portraits for five Air Force officers and their wives, and was commissioned by the Officers Club of the 49th Tactical Squadron to paint a portrait of the recently deceased USAF fighter ace Richard Bong.

+Matsuki became increasingly disillusioned with her marriage partner.
+They next were living at Calumet Air Force Station in northern Michigan.
+Uterine cancer eruptionn caused her to get a hysterectomy at age 32.